BlackBlueGreens/OperatingSystems/Oblig2/README.md

 ## What to change

-we need to add Object lock to the MovieTicketServer and make bookTicket method synchronized method
+we need to make bookTicket method synchronized method

 this fixes the problem